OCR4all/ocr4all-backend/README.md

 #### Defaults

 The defaults for the application are defined in the file `src/main/resources/application.yml` of the project `ocr4all-app`.
-The server HTTP port is 8080.
+The server HTTP port is set to **8080**.
 Several profiles are defined that can be used to control the behaviour of the application:
 - **desktop** disables security and stores the application data in the user's home directory `${user.home}/ocr4all`.
 - **server** enables security and stores the application data in the system directory `/srv/ocr4all`.
 - **api** activates the RESTful API interface